Posted on: November 2, 2022 Posted by: ashley.bryant@allentate.com Comments: 0

 Here’s the part where we recommend you find the best Realtor to represent your home in this new economic climate.
 You need an expert on your side that’s in tune with the new market, knows the latest data, and guides you to maximize the sale of your home.

-Have a conversation with your Realtor about what’s realistic in terms of how long your home might be on the market, the price range you can expect to get, the amount of showings you might receive, etc. Knowing what to expect up front allows you to correctly set your expectations.
+Have a conversation with your Realtor about what’s realistic in terms of how long your home might be on the market, the price range you can expect to get, the number of showings you might receive, etc. Knowing what to expect up front allows you to correctly set your expectations.

 Stage your home to sell for top dollar